oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 That's it!
 You've got a secured Spring Cloud Streams application.

 The astute out there might object that the RabbitMQ server itself isn't secured.
 That's true, and there are various methods for securing it, [chiefly using TLS and SSL certificates](https://www.rabbitmq.com/ssl.html), but including that in this tutorial greatly expands the scope.
 We've got a tutorial coming out soon that demonstrates end-to-end security using Quarkus and Apace Kafka Streams, including how to generate all of the necessary SSL certificates and Java keyfiles.

+## Finishing the Tutorial

+All done.
+You created a Spring Cloud Streams application that publishes and subscribes to multiple channels.
+You used Docker to quickly and easily launch a RabbitMQ messaging service.
+You used reactive, functional programming and saw how to use Spring's new functional binding model.
+You used Spring WebFlux to publish the data to a web stream, and used HTTPie to stream the data from the command line.
+Finally, you used Okta's Spring Boot Starter and to add OAuth 2.0 and OIDC authentication to the application.